Social

 Suntory Beverage & Food Great Britain and Ireland (SBF GB&I) manufactures and sells Ribena, a soft drink loved by many in Europe and other regions.
 90% of the blackcurrants grown in the UK are used by this iconic juice drink brand.
 SBF GB&I began supporting sustainable agriculture of blackcurrant farmers in UK from 2004.
 SBF GB&I employs agronomists, that directly advice farmers and design biodiversity plans according to the biological habitat of each farm and surrounding area to protect the ecosystem of rivers and wetlands.
 We also conduct research on new species of blackcurrant that are resilient to climate change.
 In July 2020, a new variety of blackcurrant that is more resilient to climate change named Ben Lawers blackcurrant was harvested.
 This was a result of a long-term joint research with the James Hutton Institute, a research institute for agriculture.

 The Suntory Group is supporting Guatemala coffee export company Unex on promoting their program “farmer aid,” aimed at helping coffee farmers to tackle different environmental and social challenges and strengthen the sustainability of the coffee beans they produce.
-The famer aid program is based on 4 pillars: health, education, sustainability, climate change.
+The program is based on 4 pillars: health, education, sustainability, climate change.
 In 2022, The Suntory group financially supported this program in 2 ways:

 This child care center is open during school holidays (from October to January) and is used as a free education and recreation place for coffee farmer’s children, and also serves the purpose of minimizing the risk of child labor by taking care of the children during harvesting season.
 The center also provides medical services to both children and their parents.